Luxury Korean fashion brands you need to know about

 1 /10

 Founded in 2011 by Hankook Kim, the statement eyewear brand is a hit not just in South Korea but in other Asian countries, Middle East, Europe and America as well.
-Among some of the biggest names who have sported Gentle Monster are Rihanna, Billie Eilish, Tilda Swinton, Beyoncé and Jun Ji-hyun (also known as Gianna Jun).
+Among some of the biggest names who have sported Gentle Monster are Rihanna, Billie Eilish, BLACKPINK’s Jennie, Beyoncé and Jun Ji-hyun (also known as Gianna Jun).

 The company is known to work with various artists and designers and has launched products in collaboration with the likes of Alexander Wang, Kris Wu and Jennie of Blackpink.
 In 2019, it partnered with Chinese technology company Huawei to create smart glasses that come with different voice features and touch controls.